 Funds are subsequently available for meeting commitments or financing future investment strategies.
-The rate of return is disclosed for each of Council's business activities on the Income Statement, with the exception of Childrens Services which are prepared on the basis of a tenant of Council without IPPE.
+The rate of return is disclosed for each of Council's business activities on the Income Statement.

 The rate of return is calculated as follows:

 Operating result before capital income + interest expense